-Advancement Grants (AG) are available to non-profit arts and/or humanities organizations located in Montgomery County, MD that have had both allowable annual cash revenue and expenses of at least $50,000 for the last three completed fiscal years.
+Advancement Grants (AG) are available to non-profit arts and/or humanities organizations located in Montgomery County, MD that have had both allowable annual cash operating revenue and expenses of at least $50,000 for the last three completed fiscal years.
 Grant awards support capacity-building projects for organizations that work in a wide array of arts and humanities disciplines including performing arts, media arts, visual arts, literary arts, and folk and traditional arts, history, and philosophy.
-Grants for FY22 will be awarded for activities occurring between July 1, 2021 and June 30, 2022.
+Grants for FY23 will be awarded for activities occurring between July 1, 2022 and June 30, 2023.

 By awarding Advancement Grants, the Arts & Humanities Council of Montgomery County (AHCMC) seeks to:

 - Assist arts and humanities organizations in maintaining fiscal stability and long-term viability;

-- Support arts and humanities organizations in their long-term planning, planning for capital improvement projects, and/or technology improvements critical to their mission; and
+- Support arts and humanities organizations in their long-term planning, planning for capital improvement projects, emergency preparedness planning, and/or technology improvements critical to their mission; and

 - Encourage the use of intentional strategies for achieving Diversity, Equity, Inclusion, and Access (DEIA) in the field.